The word yoga in Devanāgarī

 I have started to learn Sanskrit in 2018, and it is a source of a lot of joy.
 Having said that, it also – like any language, but especially so as it is not really possible to practice conversation in Sanskrit – requires time, a lot of patience and many repetitions.

 If you are a practicing yogi with a good knowledge of English, I recommend my teacher’s book Yogāvatāraṇam and the online courses that Zoë is offering via the Oxford Center for Hindu Studies as an ideal way to learn Sanskrit.
 In her book, Zoë combines in a (to my knowledge) unique form the traditional approach for learning Sanskrit – through mantras, translations and so on and chants – with the academic approach.
-Of course it helps that Zoë does not only hold a university degree in Asian languages (she is currently finishing her Ph.D. on an ancient Sanskrit manuscript), but she has also practiced and taught Ashtanga Yoga for more than 20 years.
+Of course it helps that Zoë does not only hold university degrees in Asian languages (she did her Ph.D. on an ancient Sanskrit manuscript), but she has also practiced and taught Ashtanga Yoga for more than 20 years.
 Therefore, her examples and exercises are well related to yoga philosophy and yoga practice.

-Introduction workshops for Sanskrit
+Introductory workshops for Sanskrit

-During the introductory weekend, you shall learn to pronounce the Sanskrit alphabet and read and write it in Devanāgarī.
+During the introductory weekend, you shall learn to pronounce the Sanskrit alphabet and read and write it in devanāgarī.

 Private classes and study groups